argoproj/argo-workflows/docs/events.md

 ## Overview

 To support external webhooks, we have this endpoint `/api/v1/events/{namespace}/{discriminator}`.
-Events can be sent to that can be any JSON data.
+Events sent to that can be any JSON data.

 These events can submit *workflow templates* or *cluster workflow templates*.